How Infralyst works

 Per-resource control

-You can dismiss recommendations or exclude specific resources so they are not suggested again.
+Dismiss individual recommendations or exclude specific resources so they are not suggested again.
+Every action is available from the dashboard and from Slack.

 For more on access and data handling, see Security at Infralyst.